NCSU-Libraries/collection_guides/README.md

 * `archivesspace_solr_path`: path the the Solr core used by ArchivesSpace (by default this is '/collection1/')
 * `archivesspace_username`: Username for an ArchivesSpace admin user
 * `archivesspace_password`: Password associated with archivesspace\_username
-* `archivesspace_https`: Set to true to force communication with ArchivesSpace over HTTPS
+* `archivesspace_https`: Set to true to force communication with ArchivesSpace over HTTPS (OPTIONAL - defaults to false)

 ### config/secrets.yml
 `secret_key_base` values for each environment.
 See http://guides.rubyonrails.org/4_1_release_notes.html#config-secrets-yml